 “I’m quite pleased to be in a position where I can actually stand up and say something about (current affairs), and do something about it.
 On Twitter, sharing my critical opinions on these matters.”

 “I’m a staunch believer in Europe.
 We are a strong trading block, and have a strong cultural unity with the European Union.
 I’ve got forefathers from two world wars who fought to unify us and to get to the point where we are now… to move away from that it definitely scares me and the rise of Donald Trump is farcical.
 It still seems to be reactionary politics, which is driven by the right-wing media, and it’s all about power, not about inclusion.
-It’s all about separation.
-Building walls, cutting people off and denying people that are different from us.
+It’s all about separation, building walls, cutting people off and denying people that are different from us.
 For me the acceptance of difference is what makes this world that we live in such a great place.”

 I can expound that the world is at least a better place given the opportunity to listen the likes of Willets and his merry band of minstrels concoct the death metal album of the past few years, For The Fallen.
 Memoriam may be a new band however there are more than a few familiar faces, the line-up is rounded out by former members of Benediction and a comrade from Bolt Thrower.

 “I’m 50 this year, and I’ve never been in a band that’s recorded a demo.
 I’ve never been in a band that’s released a 7” single.
 So, all these new experiences are just fresh.
 They’re fresh, and they’re really exciting for me.
-That’s been the whole purpose of why we did it in the first place, is to create, try and get that feeling back, try and get that fire back somehow of how we felt when we were in our early twenties, back in the 80s when we first started out.
+That’s been the whole purpose of why we did it in the first place, is to create, try and get that feeling back, try and get that fire back somehow of how we felt when we were in our early twenties, back in the eighties when we first started out.
 So, in that respect again, we’ve achieved everything we really wanted to do in a relatively short space of time with Memoriam.
 Bear in mind we’ve only been going for just over a year.
 And in that short space of time we’ve achieved an incredible amount of stuff.
 Something I’m really, really proud of.
 And long may it continue.”